TheRabbittt/rpi-docker-setup/README.md

 ## Receive Discord Alerts for Raspberry Pi Overheating

 First create a new server in Discord where you will get your alerts.
-Find the webhook link for that server and keep the link somewhere for now.

 On the raspberry pi create a file, you can call it anything, I named it cpu_temp.sh.
 Paste what's below into it and place the discord webhook link at the correct variable in the script: